sagemath/sagecell/doc/messages.md

 ## WebSockets and SockJS

 WebSockets and SockJS are used to provide a continuous two-way connection with the kernel running the computation, using the server as a proxy.
-Messages are sent and received over WebSockets according to the [IPython messaging specification](https://jupyter-client.readthedocs.io/en/latest/messaging.html).
+Messages are sent and received according to the [Jupyter messaging specification](https://jupyter-client.readthedocs.io/en/latest/messaging.html).
+The Shell and IOPub channels are multiplexed over one connection; each message identifies its channel in a top-level `channel` field.

 [SockJS](https://github.com/sockjs/) is used to provide the functionality of WebSockets to browsers that do not support the WebSocket API.
-Because only one SockJS connection may be open on a single page at any given time, we implement a multiplexing SockJS object that can send a message to any kernel and stream that the page is connected to.
-Each SockJS message is prepended with `[kernel ID]/[stream name],` to tell the server where to send the message.
+Because only one SockJS connection may be open on a single page at any given time, we implement a multiplexing SockJS object that can send a message to any kernel that the page is connected to.
+Each SockJS message is prepended with `[kernel ID]/channels,` to tell the server where to send the message.
 See [here](session.md) for an example.

 # API